Public library: Commercial subscription libraries

-India

-In A.D 1820, the State Central Library, Kerala started functioning in Trivandrum, India, which is not only India's first public library but also the first such institution outside of Europe.
-However, there had come into being a whole network of library provisions on a private or institutional basis.
-Subscription libraries, both private and commercial, provided the middle to upper classes with a variety of books for moderate fees.

 Private-subscription libraries

 The Linen Hall Library was an 18th-century subscription library.
 Pictured in 1888, shortly before its demolition.

 Private-subscription libraries functioned in much the same manner as commercial subscription libraries, though they varied in many important ways.
 One of the most popular versions of the private-subscription library was the "gentlemen only" library.
 The gentlemen's subscription libraries, sometimes known as proprietary libraries, were nearly all organized on a common pattern.
 Membership was restricted to the proprietors or shareholders, and ranged from a dozen or two to between four and five hundred.
 The entrance fee, i.e. the purchase price of a share, was in early days usually a guinea, but rose sharply as the century advanced, often reaching four or five guineas during the French wars; the annual subscription, during the same period, rose from about six shillings to ten shillings or more.
 The book-stock was, by modern standards, small (Liverpool, with over 8,000 volumes in 1801, seems to have been the largest), and was accommodated, at the outset, in makeshift premises—very often over a bookshop, with the bookseller acting as librarian and receiving an honorarium for his pains.

-The Liverpool subscription library was a gentlemen-only library.
-In 1798, it was renamed the Athenaeum when it was rebuilt with a newsroom and coffeehouse.
+The Liverpool subscription library was a gentlemen-only library founded in 1758 and established as a private club in 1798 named The Athenaeum when it was rebuilt with a newsroom and coffeehouse.
 It had an entrance fee of one guinea and annual subscription of five shillings.
 An analysis of the registers for the first twelve years provides glimpses of middle-class reading habits in a mercantile community at this period.
 The largest and most popular sections of the library were History, Antiquities, and Geography, with 283 titles and 6,121 borrowings, and Belles Lettres, with 238 titles and 3,313 borrowings.
 The most popular single work was John Hawkesworth's Account of Voyages ... in the Southern Hemisphere (3 vols) which was borrowed on 201 occasions.
 The records also show that in 1796, membership had risen by 1/3 to 198 subscribers (of whom 5 were women) and the titles increased five-fold to 4,987.
 This mirrors the increase in reading interests.
 A patron list from the Bath Municipal Library shows that from 1793 to 1799, the library held a stable 30% of their patrons as female.